Sports Authority of India Recruitment 2024- Young Professional Vacancy, Job Opening

 Application Fees: N/A

-Educational Qualification: To apply for the post of Young Professional (General Management) at Sports Authority of India, candidate should have completed CA or ICWA, LLB, B.E or B.Tech, MBBS, Post Graduation from any of the recognized boards or Universities.c
+Educational Qualification: To apply for the post of Young Professional (General Management) at Sports Authority of India, candidate should have completed CA, ICMA, Degree/ Masters Degree in Accounting/ Finance/ Commerce, Post Graduation Diploma in Financial Management/ Accounting from any of the recognized boards or Universities.

-Candidates may apply online for the above posts through the website https://sportsauthorityofindia.nic.in/saijobs/
+Interested and eligible candidates can apply Online at Sports Authority of India official website sportsauthorityofindia.nic.in, Starting from 30-01-2024 to 14-Feb-2024

 Disclaimer: Provided by Sports Authority of India